haiwera-silk-cd/magento-devdocs/guides/v2.0/mtf/mtf_introduction.md

 FTF works with functional tests located in `<magento2_root_dir>/dev/tests/functional/`.

-Out-of-the-box tests cover basic functionality.
+盒外测试模型s cover basic functionality.
 Extended functionality can be tested using customized tests, created with FTF.

 Relative to your software development lifecycle, the FTF can help you: